tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Rally for IBM UrbanCode Build

 Rally is an agile project management tool that tracks project requirements, tests and defects.
-The Rally plug-in contains steps to create and update Rally defects.
-It also provides steps to create a report of defects and build

 ---